 The Bill & Melinda Gates Foundation is committed to information sharing and transparency.
 We believe that published research resulting from our funding should be promptly and broadly disseminated.
 We have adopted an Open Access policy that enables the unrestricted access and reuse of all peer-reviewed published research funded, in whole or in part, by the foundation, including any underlying data sets.

-Our Open Access policy starting on January 1, 2021 will contain the following elements:
+Our Open Access policy starting on January 1, 2021 contains the following elements:

 The policy is effective for all grants awarded from January 1, 2015 and will apply to all Funded Research consisting of manuscript submissions and data depositions made starting January 1, 2021.

 This policy implementation change will not apply to:

 - Review articles and other works of synthesis or opinion/analysis where grantees are invited to contribute on a specific topic.

 - Researchers publishing monographs or book chapters.

 Funded Research subject to the Open Access Policy should contain the following elements: